Encouraging Customer Enrollment in Demand Response & DER Programs

 Demand Response Programs Benefit Everyone

-Demand response and DER programs are mutually beneficial for utility companies and customers alike, whether that’s through energies conserved during peak hours or incentives.
+Demand flexibility and DER programs are mutually beneficial for utility companies and customers alike, whether that’s through energies conserved during peak hours or incentives.
 Perhaps even more importantly, renewable energy and conservation strategies are critical to meeting global decarbonization and electrification efforts.
 Engaging with customers now can help utilities develop these necessary programs by lowering barriers to enrollment and engagement found in resource-deprived areas.